Webhooks

 Verifying Webhooks

-Every webhook request includes a signature in the X-Postscale-Signature header.
-Verify this signature to ensure the request came from Postscale.
+signature in the X-Postscale-Signature header.
+Verify it to ensure the

 Signature Format